lauramcastro/java-etherpad-lite/README.md

 Integration testing requires a copy of EtherpadLite running at http://localhost:9001 with an API key of a04f17343b51afaa036a7428171dd873469cd85911ab43be0503d29d2acbbd58

-Integration tests are not run using `maven test`.
+Integration tests are not run using `mvn test`.